-FOA’s competition-winning design for a John Lewis store with innovative patterned cladding, twelve-screen cinema and footbridge spanning across a six-lane road brought together three structures with very different needs; and all within a tight programme which saw the extension and redevelopment of an existing shopping centre in Leicester’s city centre.
+FOA’s competition-winning design for a John Lewis store with innovative patterned cladding, twelve-screen cinema and footbridge spanning across a six-lane road brought together three structures with very different needs; all within a tight programme that saw the extension and redevelopment of an existing shopping centre in Leicester’s city centre.

 Retail complex with patterned glass façade and stainless steel-clad cinema